calypsonet/keyple-java-demo-remote/CONTRIBUTING.md

-# Contributing to Keyple Remote Demo
+# Contributing to Keyple Reload Demo

 Thanks for your interest in this project.